-All of your work items in Dundas BI, such as data cubes and dashboards, are treated as files within the Dundas BI file system.
-A project lets you organize related files in Dundas BI and collaborate with other users who have access to the same project.
+All of your work items in Dundas BI, such as data cubes and dashboards, are treated as files within the file system.
+A project lets you organize related files and collaborate with other users who have access to the same project.
 See Working with projects for more details.

-Administrators can add new projects in Dundas BI from the main menu on the left.
+Administrators can add new projects from the main menu on the left.

-Create a new project at any time by clicking Projects, and then Add New... from the list of projects along the top.
+Create a new project at any time by clicking Projects, and then click Create new project or Add New... in the list of projects that appears.

 You can also add a new project from the toolbar of the Projects page in Administration, shown in the next section.

 In the Create a New Project dialog, type a name for the new project and set the Initial Project Privileges:

 - Private – After the project is created, only the creator will have access to it.